What a nice message to read! It sure would be nice if everyone joining a Slack channel received such a message!

 function as priming everything needed for that message to send.
 The final piece to set up is this trigger.

 Since it runs at a certain point in a workflow, you'll actually place it within a function file.
-Within the /functions/create_welcome_message.ts
+Place it within the /functions/create_welcome_message.ts

 /**